How long does early last? Often the reply is ‘How long is a piece of string?’ meaning that early labour can vary from woman to woman.

 You can rest, play your favourite music, have a bath or lie in the sun in your backyard.
 There’s no limit to how you can pass the time in early labour if it makes you feel good.

-Avoid thinking about how long does early labour last and enjoy this time, as you get ready to meet your baby.
+Avoid thinking about how long early labour lasts and enjoy this time, as you get ready to meet your baby.

-If you’re not sure what to do, be sure to read Early Labour – 8 Tips For A Low Stress Early Labour At Home.
+If you’re not sure what to do, there’s some great information in Early Labour – 8 Tips For A Low Stress Early Labour At Home.

 Pain relief in early labour